CalculatedContent/WeightWatcher/README.md

 ```

-Capacity Metrics (evarages over all layers):
+#### Capacity Metrics (evarages over all layers):
 - lognorm:  average log norm, fast
 - alpha_weight:  average weighted alpha, slow

 - alpha:  average alpha, not weighted  (slow, not as useful)

-Compound averages: Same as above, but averages are computed
+Compound averages:

-slightly differently.
+  Same as above, but averages are computed slightly differently.
 This will be desrcibed in an upcoming paper.

 Results are also provided for every layer; see [Demo Notebook](https://github.com/CalculatedContent/WeightWatcher/blob/master/WeightWatcher.ipynb)

 ### Additional options

-#### filter layer types
+#### filter by layer types

 ```python
 results = watcher.analyze(layers=ww.LAYER_TYPE.CONV1D|ww.LAYER_TYPE.DENSE)